 A: Yes, you can apply for registration and travel funding, but no meals or banquets costs are allowed per CREATE Grant Guidelines.

 A: In a multi-entity application, one entity must be designated as the lead entity for the purpose of the application.
-This lead entity will fill out the complete application, but all agencies must complete the preliminary steps of the pre-application process and then fill out and submit the attestation portion of the application.
+This lead entity will fill out the complete application, but all agencies should provide letters of support demonstrating their financial need.

 A: Yes, multiple applications may be submitted from the same entity in the same grant year (July 1 – June 30).
 The pre-application steps must be completed each time.